-Planning permission - how to submit an application
+Planning permission - how to submit an application online, by post or in person

 When you'll need planning permission